-The value of technical provisions under Solvency II is equal to the sum of a best estimate liability and a risk margin.
+The value of technical provisions under Solvency II is equal to the sum of a best estimate liability and a risk margin (unaudited) less the transitional measure on technical provisions.

 The best estimate liability is defined as the probability-weighted average of the present value of future cash flows on a market consistent basis, using the relevant risk-free interest rate term structure after making allowance for the credit risk adjustment and the volatility adjustment ("VA") or matching adjustment ("MA") as required (described in section D.2.2.2).